Paul-Ramshaw/Sportify/README.md

 To run this project locally you'll also need to create a firebase project and add firebase authentication, a firestore database and storage.
 For more information, follow the firebase getting started guide: https://firebase.google.com/.

-Once your firebase project is setup add the project details to a .env file in the root of your sportify project.
+Once your firebase project is setup add the firebase project configuration details to a .env file in the root of your sportify project.
+Make sure that the environment variables have the same names as those used in the sportify /config/firebase file.

 ## Seeding the test database